ckeditor/ckeditor5/packages/ckeditor5-html-support/docs/features/full-page-html.md

 	Read more about {@link installation/plugins/installing-plugins installing plugins}.
 </info-box>

-## Configuration

-The {@link module:html-support/fullpage~FullPage} plugin enables support for elements by default.
-To make it work, place it inside the `plugins` array.
-You don't need an extra configuration.

 ## Additional feature information

-Here are some examples of features you can enable by using this plugin:
+Here are some examples of tags you can enable by using this plugin:

 * The HTML doctype preamble: `<!DOCTYPE html>`
 * The HTML root element: `<html></html>`